brettz9/atyourcommand/README.md

 # Immediate to-dos

-1. UI additions
+1. UI fixes
-    1. Add autocomplete, reveal button, etc. for files
+    1. Change temp directory item into pull-down with file
-    1. Temp saving: Optionally prompt or use a user-designated (and changeable within flags) directory
+    1. Add autocomplete, reveal button, etc. for files (or with checkboxes, directories)
 1. Behavior additons
     1. Finish behavior providing substitution of current page contents, URL, etc. (see to-dos in code).